-- a) information in relation to Management Services (Scotland: 'factoring') which includes explaining to Customers of freehold properties any costs and liabilities they will be committed to, relevant to the type of property they are buying, as a result of the wider Development works including: - i. roads & sewers which will not be adopted by the Local Authority; - ii. electrical or mechanical plant or facilities; - iii. new recreational areas and facilities; - iv. other covenants or features of the Development; which exist outside of the immediate New Home boundary and as a result of which the Customer may have an element of financial or legal liability. - b) information in relation to Event Fees, where applicable.
-This should include explaining when such fees may be triggered such as upon the sale of the New Home, sub-letting the property, change of circumstances or taking out an equity release mortgage.
+- a) information in relation to Management Services (Scotland: 'factoring') which includes explaining to Customers of freehold properties any costs and liabilities they will be committed to, relevant to the type of property they are buying, as a result of the wider Development works including: - i. roads & sewers which will not be adopted by the Local Authority; - ii. electrical or mechanical plant or facilities; - iii. new recreational areas and facilities: - iv. other covenants or features of the Development; which exist outside of the immediate New Home boundary and as a result of which the Customer may have an element of financial or legal liability.

-- c) information in relation to tenure, where Leasehold and/or ground rent, should include (but is not limited to): - i. providing clear details of the length of the lease - ii. the period and the basis of calculation for any reviews of the ground rent - d) information about all anticipated costs of owning/maintaining a home to aid the Customer to make an informed choice regarding affordability.
+- b) information in relation to Event Fees, where applicable.
+This should include explaining when such fees may be triggered such as upon the sale of the New Home, sub-letting the property, change of circumstances or taking out an equity release mortgage. - c) information related to tenure.
+Where leasehold, this should include clear details of the length of the lease. - d) information about all anticipated costs of owning/maintaining a home to aid the Customer to make an informed choice regarding affordability.